aprilnovak/nekRSDoc/source/just_in_time_compilation.rst

 To precompile the case, use the ``nrspre`` script.
 See the :ref:`Scripts That Ship with nekRS <nekrs_scripts>` section for where to find this script.

-As an example, to precompile a case with name ``my_case`` and do a dry run with 4 processes, the ``nrspre`` script would be used as follows.
+As an example, to precompile a case with name ``my_case`` for a later run with less than or equal to 4 GPUs, the ``nrspre`` script would be used as follows.
 After the precompilation, run as normal with the ``nrsmpi`` script, which then skips the precompilation step since the case has already been compiled.
-Precompiling with a certain number of process does *not* preclude you from running with a different number of processes later - the number of processes specified for the ``nrspre`` script is only used to perform a dry run of the solution setup.

 .. code-block::